wikipathways/wikipathways.github.io/help_communities.md

 </ol>
 <h3>Edit an existing Community page:</h3>
 <ol>
-<li><b>Option 1</b>: Edit the appropriate .md file in your local clone of the repo, followed by a push to GitHub (if you have write permissions) or a pull request.</li>
+<li><b>Option 1</b>: Edit the relevant .md file in your local clone of wikipathways.github.io, followed by a push to GitHub (if you have write permissions) or a pull request.</li>
 <li><b>Option 2</b>: Edit the .md file directly in the GitHub web interface.</li>
 </ol>